Spectrum Home Services Announcement Of Caps Induction

-Spectrum Home Services of Du Page County, Inc. recently became one of the select group of professionals nationwide to earn the Certified Aging-in-Place Specialists (CAPS) designation, one of the building industry’s top professionals with skills and knowledge specific to home modifications for aging-in-place
+Spectrum Home Services of Du Page County, Inc. recently earned the Certified Aging-in-Place Specialists (CAPS) designation, one of the building industry’s top professionals with skills and knowledge specific to home modifications for aging-in-place